derimagia/sshconfig2iterm/README.md

 #sshconfig2iterm

-This will convert ssh config files (locationed at ~/.ssh/config) to [iTerm2 Dynamic Profiles](https://www.iterm2.com/dynamic-profiles.html).
+This will convert ssh config files (located at ~/.ssh/config) to [iTerm2 Dynamic Profiles](https://www.iterm2.com/dynamic-profiles.html).

+Because this is for iTerm, this will only work on Mac.
 ### Example Config Mapping

 ##### ~/.ssh/config